PuzzelSolutions/SMS/sections/Common.md

 Example: productA</td></tr>
 <tr><td>dcs</td><td>One octet (2 hex digits)</td><td>Data Coding Scheme for message<br/><br/>

-Specifies what data coding scheme is used for this message.
+Specifies what data coding scheme to be used for this message.
 This feature is defined in 3GPP TS 23.038 ch.
 4.<br/><br/>

 Should be one octet (2 hex digits).
 For example '15' or 'F5'.<br/><br/>
 Example: F5